 A creditor or bankrupt who is dissatisfied with a registered trustee’s claim for remuneration may apply to AFSA for a review.
 See: Request for review.

-A request for a review of remuneration must be made in writing within 28 days of receiving a ‘Remuneration claim notice’ from the trustee.
+A request for a review of remuneration must be made in writing within 20 business days after receiving a ‘Remuneration Claim Notice’ or within 20 business days after the end of the administration of the estate.
+This is prescribed by Rule 90-5 of the Insolvency Practice Rules.

 A review will only be done if the creditor or bankrupt can show the trustee failed to follow legislative requirements in the fee approval process, there was improper conduct by or on behalf of the trustee, or other similar exceptional circumstances.
 The person applying for a review must also show that they have an interest in the outcome of the review.